 The Twelve Apostles are a collection of 7 limestone stacks located off the shore of Port Campbell National Park in Victoria, in the south of Australia.
 There used to be 8 stacks but one collapsed in 2005 leaving 7 of these fantastic natural wonders standing at the Twelve Apostles viewpoint.

 They have been named the Twelve Apostles because there are most of these located in the western part of this natural park, out of sight from the 7 near the viewpoint.
 These stacks have been formed because of erosion and the water of the Southern Ocean creating caves into the soft limestone.
-While some of these stacks reach a height of up to 50 meters (160 feet), it’s very likely they will all collapse in the future due to further erosion.
+While some of these stacks reach a height of up to 50 meters (160 feet), likely, they will all collapse in the future due to further erosion.

 3. Cradle Mountain – Tasmania

 Cradle Mountain is located in the Central Highlands Region of the Australian state of Tasmania.
 The mountain is located within the Cradle Mountain-Lake St. Clair National Park and stands 1,545 meters (5,069 feet), making it the 6th-tallest mountain in the state.

 The area of the mountain is one of the most remarkable natural sights in the state as it also features multiple lakes, including Dove Lake, Lake Wilks, and Crater Lake.
 The mountains themselves have 4 distinctively separate summits and were named Cradle Mountain because it resembles the appearance of a gold-mining cradle.

 4. Uluru – Northern Territory